microsoftgraph/msgraph-bicep-types/generated/microsoftgraph/microsoft.graph/v1.0/0.1.10-preview/types.md

 * **index**: int
 * **uri**: string

+## MicrosoftGraphRelationship
+### Properties
+* **relationships**: string[] (Required)
+* **relationshipSemantics**: 'append' | 'replace' | string: Specifies the semantics used by the Microsoft Graph Bicep extension to process the relationships.
+The 'append' semantics means that the relationship items in the template are added to the existing list.
+The 'replace' semantics means that the relationship items in the template will replace all existing items in the Entra resource.
+The default value (if not set) is 'append'

 ## MicrosoftGraphRequestSignatureVerification
 ### Properties
 * **allowedWeakAlgorithms**: 'rsaSha1' | string: Specifies which weak algorithms are allowed.
 The possible values are: rsaSha1, unknownFutureValue.